stamp duty cut tax changes

 Whether you pay tax in your country of residence as well depends on the country’s tax agreement with the UK, so it is best to contact your local tax authority.

 In the UK, all properties you own are treated as a single entity for tax purposes.
 Foreign investors can apply to be treated the same way as a UK resident landlords, meaning you include your calculation of rental income on an annual tax return and send to HMRC.
-Payments are made in two instalments (31 January and 31 July), with the tax year running from 6 April to 5 April the following year.
+Payments are made in two installments (31 January and 31 July), with the tax year running from 6 April to 5 April the following year.

 If you do not apply to be treated as a UK landlord, your letting agent or property manager will deduct 20% from any rent collected, after expenses, and pay it to the Inland Revenue before returning your profits to you.